International Conference on Communication and Management (ICCM2015)

 Work for CID:

 Margarita Kefalaki wrote a guest post, Intercultural Dialogue via Organizing International Academic Conferences.
-She also translated KC1: Intercultural Dialogue into Greek.
+She also translated KC1: Intercultural Dialogue into Greek, and has reviewed translations into Greek.